 3. Discuss with the faculty how this treatment modality can be successfully implemented into their clinical environment

 - Clinical method and procedure (clinical indicators, live case, clinical results, procedure, workflow, infrastructure and equipment)

-- Implementation aspects (training requirements, learning curve, milestones, workflow optimisation, quality assurance)
+- Implementation aspects (training requirements, learning curve, milestones, workflow optimization, quality assurance)

-- Hands-on experience with method and tooling using a real-time planning system
+- Hands-on experience with method and tooling using a real-time treatment planning system.

 - Clinical aspects (e.g. patient selection, clinical indicators, use of functional imaging, treatment planning, benefits of real-time ultrasound based procedure)